exa-analytics/exa/doc/source/index.rst

 ##################
 exa
 ##################
-Base package for the `exa`_ data processing, analysis, and visualization ecosystem.
+*An ecosystem for data processing, analytics, and visualization.*

 Documentation is organized into three categories.